Sponsor and Utility Partner Guide Now Available

 Discontinue Use of Old ENERGY STAR Mark

 In 2003, ENERGY STAR introduced the new cyan mark to replace the original program mark (shown on the right).
 However, the program continues to see use of the old mark in partner advertising or marketing pieces and on Web sites.
 To ensure consistency with the national program, please discontinue use of this old mark immediately.
 Use of the old ENERGY STAR mark is not permitted.

 To download the new mark, please visit www.energystar.gov/marks.
-A user name and password are required; if you have misplaced or forgotten this information, please click on the link for “I forgot my username and password” to have them re-sent to your e-mail address, or contact the ENERGY STAR Hotline at 1-888-STAR-YES.
+A user name and password are required; if you have misplaced or forgotten this information, please click on the link for “I forgot my username and password” to have them re-sent to your e-mail address.

 Listing Your Web site on the ENERGY STAR Partner Locator

 Have you wondered how you can hyperlink your company’s Web site from the ENERGY STAR Partner Locator?
 The ENERGY STAR Web site receives 6 million visits every year – making Web linking a great, free marketing tool available to all partners.
 Please review the ENERGY STAR Web Linking Policy at www.energystar.gov/weblinking to determine if your company Web site meets the criteria for establishing a link.
 Once your Web site meets the requirements outlined in the policy, send an e-mail with your URL and company name to email@example.com to request that a link be established.

 To maintain active status on the ENERGY STAR Partner Locator, a partner must qualify at least one home as ENERGY STAR every 12 months.
 Partners not meeting this requirement are placed on an inactive status and are removed from the Partner Locator.
 To ensure you stay active, make sure that your ENERGY STAR certified homes are properly reported to EPA.